Elgg/Elgg/docs/guides/ajax.rst

 .. note:: If data was given as a string (e.g. ``$form.serialize()``), the request hooks are not triggered.

+.. note:: The form will be objectified as ``FormData``, and the request content type will be determined accordingly.
+Effectively this allows plugins to submit multipart form data without using ``jquery.form`` plugin and other ``iframe`` hacks.

 Piggybacking on an Ajax response
 --------------------------------